guineveresaenger/TaskListRails/README.md

   - Add a route and controller action whose responsibility is deleting a task (RESTful routes)
   - On the home page, add a button or link for each task that will, once clicked...
     1. Ask the user to confirm that they definitely want to delete the task.
-    1. Delete the task from the database and redirect the user back to the list of remaining tasks -->
+    1. Delete the task from the database and redirect the user back to the list of remaining tasks.

 <!-- ## 🌊 Wave 3
 In this wave we will extend the interactivity with users, allowing them to edit existing tasks in a couple of different ways.
 As always, follow _RESTful_ conventions when implementing these features.